DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_branch_loading_config.md - enables the dynamic loading in the Gantt chart
 - api/gantt_buttons_left_config.md - stores a collection of buttons resided in the left bottom corner of the lightbox
 - api/gantt_buttons_right_config.md - stores a collection of buttons resided in the right bottom corner of the lightbox
-- api/gantt_calendar_property_config.md - changes the name of the property that affects the id of a calendar assigned to a task/a group of tasks
+- api/gantt_calendar_property_config.md - changes the name of the property that affects binding of a calendar to a task/group of tasks
 - api/gantt_cascade_delete_config.md - enables cascade deleting of nested tasks and links
 - api/gantt_columns_config.md - configures the columns of the table
 - api/gantt_correct_work_time_config.md - enables adjusting the task's start and end dates to the work time (while dragging)